-- 4. Place the transmitter in the front cupholder. - 5.
-Press ENGINE START/STOP.
-When the transmitter is learned the DIC will show that it is ready to program the next transmitter. - Remove the transmitter from the front cupholder and press or on the transmitter.
+- 5. Press ENGINE START/STOP.
+When the transmitter is learned, the DIC will show that it is ready to program the next transmitter. - 6.
+Remove the transmitter from the transmitter pocket and press a.

 To program additional transmitters, repeat Steps 4-6.